-Bent Tree West VIP Dallas Crime Watch Program
+Bent Tree West Volunteers in Patrol (VIP) Crime Watch Program

 Many have had questions about the VIP program so we would like to answer most common questions so everyone can know who we are and what we are trying to do.
 And if you are interested, we need more volunteers.
 Volunteers are your neighbors and they perform this valuable function on their own time.
 Our goal is to have two patrols a day/night and have no volunteer patrol more than once a week.
 If you can spare two hours a week or two hours a month, we could use your help.

 Please contact Tom Clatterbuck @ firstname.lastname@example.org for more information regarding the BTW VIP Security Patrol Program.
 Help your neighbors in keeping BTW a safe place to live.

 The VIP program is an extension of the Dallas Crime Watch Program where volunteer members of a neighborhood patrol their own neighborhood.
 All VIP volunteers pass a background check and are trained by the Dallas Police Department.

 Reduce crime in BTW by providing a visible presence in our neighborhood.
 Our presence serves as a deterrence to criminal activity.
 We patrol at random times, driving our cars marked with signs and a flashing light to get the bad guys to go somewhere else.
 It is just like a home security system.
 You don’t want your system to catch a bad guy breaking into your home.
 You want the bad guys to see your security sign and go somewhere else.

 Help our neighbors better protect themselves.
 Police report that one of the most common crimes is theft from home garages.
 The number one reason that a criminal selects your home is that you left your garage open.
 If your name and number is listed in the BTWHOA Directory, the VIP will call you anytime we find that your garage door is left open and unattended.